codership/documentation/galeracluster/source/glbparameters.rst

 ================================
 .. _`glb-parameters`:

-Galera Load Balancer provides simple TCP connection balancing developed with scalability and performance in mind, by Codership, Oy.
+Galera Load Balancer provides simple TCP connection balancing developed with scalability and performance in mind.
 It draws on Pen for inspiration, but its functionality is limited to only balancing TCP connections.

 It can be run either through the ``service`` command or the command-line interface of ``glbd``.
 Configuration for Galera Load Balancer depends on which you use to run it.